 Figure 3: The recycling process

-How are PV Modules currently being disposed of?
+How are Solar Panels currently being disposed of?

 As a result of the increasing number of PV modules being disposed of, some countries have begun implementing recycling processes.
 ENF Solar, a company providing PV information to suppliers and customers, currently has a list of 54 recycling service companies worldwide.
 The countries with the highest number are currently the USA and China, each with 12 companies, however the European Union (EU) has a larger number in total.
 The relative success of the EU has stemmed from introducing PV-specific legislation under the WEEE (Waste Electrical and Electronic Equipment) Directive.
 From 2014, all manufacturers who supply to any country in the European market are required to be responsible for the disposal and recycling of modules, including financing all costs.